 Eucalyptus – 2-3 drops of eucalyptus essential oil

 Rosemary – 2-3 drops of rosemary essential oil

 Chamomile – 3-4 tbs dried chamomile or 3 drops of chamomile essential oil

-Cinnamon – 3-4 tbs of ground cinnamon
+Cinnamon – 3-4 tbs of cinnamon chips.

-Spice – 3-4 tbs your favorite spices – I love a mix of cinnamon, clove, and ginger
+Spice – 3-4 tbs your favorite spices – I love a mix of cinnamon, clove, and ginger.

 Peppermint – 2-3 drops of peppermint essential oil

 Any scent will really work.
 You can open up tea bags and use those (I just did a spiced chai), any essential oils, any herbs will likely work as well.